Intruder (album)

-Intruder is the nineteenth studio album by English musician Gary Numan, released on 21 May 2021 by BMG and The End.
+Intruder is the nineteenth solo studio album by the English musician Gary Numan, released on 21 May 2021 by BMG and The End.
 It entered UK Albums Chart at number two, on 28 May 2021.

 Album concept

 Intruder is a concept album with an apocalyptic theme, and the point of view of an anthropomorphised Earth's anger towards its human inhabitants due to environmental degradation.
 “The planet sees us as its children now grown into callous selfishness, with a total disregard for its wellbeing, it feels betrayed, hurt, and ravaged.
 Disillusioned and heartbroken it is now fighting back."
 Numan explained in an interview.
 "Essentially, it considers humankind to be a virus attacking the planet.
 Climate change is the undeniable sign of the Earth saying enough is enough, and finally doing what it needs to do to get rid of us, and explaining why it feels it has to do it.”
 Numan stated that "The idea behind the album actually came from a poem called “Earth” that my youngest daughter Echo wrote.
 She wrote the poem about the planet being upset, and why it was upset".
 The original poem is included inside the sleeve of the vinyl edition of the album.